-The concept of Social Leadership has been largely examined by Julian Stodd, who has created a competency-based model defined as “Net Model of Social Leadership“.
+The concept of Social Leadership has been largely examined by Julian Stodd, who has created a competency-based model defined as the “Net Model of Social Leadership“.
 Details can be found in his The Social Leadership Handbook.
-NET is the acronym of the core components of the model: Narrative, Engagement and Technology.
+NET is the acronym for the core components of the model: Narrative, Engagement and Technology.

 New Zealand Educational Leadership Model

-This model was developed by the New Zealand ministry of education, and is meant to “set out the qualities, knowledge, and skills principals need to lead 21st century schools”.
+This model was developed by the New Zealand ministry of education and is meant to “set out the qualities, knowledge, and skills principals need to lead 21st century schools”.

 Resilient Leadership by Deloitte